 Important Disclaimer: This information is not intended as a substitute for professional medical advice, emergency treatment or formal first-aid training.
 Do NOT use this information to diagnose or develop a treatment plan for a health problem or disease without consulting a qualified health care provider.
 If you're in a life-threatening or emergency medical situation, seek medical assistance immediately.

-World First Aid Awareness Day - Second Saturday in September every year, and Raises awareness of how first aid can save lives.
+Second Saturday in September every year, and Raises awareness of how first aid can save lives.
 Each year, more than 100 Red Cross and Red Crescent Societies around the world organize events and ceremonies on the second Saturday of September to raise public awareness of how first aid can save lives in everyday and crisis situations.

-National CPR / AED Awareness - June is CPR & AED Awareness Month and in 2008, U.S. Congress designated the first week of June for observation of National CPR / AED Awareness Week, with the goal of encouraging all states, cities and towns to establish organized programs which provide CPR and AED training to the public.
+June is CPR & AED Awareness Month and in 2008, U.S. Congress designated the first week of June for observation of National CPR / AED Awareness Week, with the goal of encouraging all states, cities and towns to establish organized programs which provide CPR and AED training to the public.

 The use of CPR dates all the way back to 1740, yet even today, most Americans don't know how to perform it.
 Given properly and immediately to sudden cardiac arrest victims, CPR can save lives.
 Up to 150,000 people a year could be given a chance to live if more people knew first aid, says charity St John Ambulance.